spitzc32/spitzc32/README.md

 - 📫 How to reach me **jayragaile@gmail.com**

 - ⚡ Fun facts **I love to read and learn new languages.
 I am currently improving my proficiency in French.
-I like water based painting and doing stuff tha t keeps me calm.**
+I like water based painting and doing stuff that keeps me calm.**